pwoch/progchals/README.md

-This repo is created to store all my (frivolous) attempts at online programming challenges, offered by various online judges.
+This repo was created to store all my (frivolous) attempts at online programming challenges, offered by various online judges.